![]() |

 Cheryl Strayed

-Cheryl Strayed's memoir, Wild, will be published by Knopf in 2012.
+Cheryl Strayed's acclaimed memoir, Wild, was published by Knopf in 2012.
 Her debut novel, Torch, was published by Houghton Mifflin in 2006 and was a finalist for the Great Lakes Book Award and was selected by The Oregonian as one of the top ten books of the year by writers from the Pacific Northwest.
-Strayedís personal essays have appeared in more than a dozen magazines, including the New York Times Magazine, the Washington Post Magazine, Allure, Self, Brain, Child, The Rumpus and The Sun.
-Sheís won a Pushcart Prize and her essays have twice been selected for inclusion in the Best American Essays.
+Strayed’s personal essays have appeared in more than a dozen magazines, including the New York Times Magazine, the Washington Post Magazine, Allure, Self, Brain, Child, The Rumpus and The Sun.
+She’s won a Pushcart Prize and her essays have twice been selected for inclusion in the Best American Essays.
 She lives in Portland, Oregon. |

 #555